cs-fullstack-fall-2018/javascript-review-10-questions-participation-noobintheus/README.md

 Could not call the function to log the info!
 Executed the finally block

-2) Could not call the function to log the info!
-Executed the finally block
+2) Could not call the function to log the info! xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx Executed the finally block

 3) INFO: Could not process the file; LOGGED ON Fri Nov 03 2018 20:19:53 GMT-0400 (Eastern Standard Time)